 JBL LSR305: For the same price of the KRK Rp5 monitors, you can purchase the LSR305.
 These monitors sound great and have a stronger low-end compared to the KRK RP5.

-Here are my favorite music production Youtube channels:
+Here are our favorite music production Youtube channels:

 - SeamlessR – FL Studio tutorials (Youtube)